 The Augusta University study abroad or away program works to offer a variety of programs every year.
 Beyond varying in coursework and location, they also vary in length from one week to an entire summer, which means that there is likely a program that fits your schedule.
 Stop by and speak with us to find a program that's perfect for you!

 Your safety is our priority, and we carefully consider safety when planning our programs.
 If you have any reservations about traveling to a particular country, we welcome you to visit U.S. Department of State for all safety information, travel warnings, and consular information they have.

 Will I need a visa to go abroad?
 Will I need shots and special medicine?

 Everyone who travels abroad will need a passport.
 Different countries have different entry requirements, so your individual program director will let you know if you need a visa.
 Visa costs are the student's responsibility unless otherwise noted.
 Students who do not have U.S. passports should double check the entry requirements of their study abroad country to ensure they do not need a visa.

 You should consult your individual physician to receive medical advice about travel.
 Augusta University has a Student Health Travel Clinic where you can make an appointment if you do not have a personal physician.
-You can also look at the Center for Disease Control travel pages to see their recommendations for travel.
+You can also look at the Center for Disease Control travel pages located on your program page to see their recommendations for travel.
 Keep in mind that the Study Abroad Office does not monitor country-specific vaccines/shots/medicines, so be sure to take a look for yourself!

 Any student seeking an opportunity to participate in an international experience must register with the Study Abroad Office.
 If you do not already have a program in mind, you may set up an appointment with our Study Abroad Advisor to discuss your options in further detail.
 You can also visit Individual Student Travel for more information.